xiaolai/regular-investing-in-box/docs/en/README.md

 >Note: The historical figures above are from [Yahoo Finance (^GSPC)](https://finance.yahoo.com/quote/%5EGSPC/history?p=%5EGSPC), and the chart was created in Google Sheets.
 You can view the chart and data [here](https://docs.google.com/spreadsheets/d/1RsmiifuZajR_POx1zO_--qUcOgwb7tABNQpT-O69Ryk/edit?usp=sharing).

-Investing in the S&P 500, with an avenged compound growth rate (ACGR) of 9%, performed better than investing in the MSCI World Index, which had an ACGR of 7.86%, but the MSCI Emerging Markets Index performed even better, with an ACGR of 10.37%.
+Investing in the S&P 500, with an averaged compound growth rate (ACGR) of 9%, performed better than investing in the MSCI World Index, which had an ACGR of 7.86%, but the MSCI Emerging Markets Index performed even better, with an ACGR of 10.37%.
 What's the easiest way to explain this?

 > * The US grew faster than the world;
 > * Emerging markets grew faster than the US.